danjenkins/node-geckoboard-push/README.md

 })
 ```

-data is an object as definbed by the [Geckoboard API](https://developer.geckoboard.com/#line-chart)
+data is an object as definined by the [Geckoboard API](https://developer.geckoboard.com/#line-chart)

 ```js
 {